The dimension of the space of Garnier equations with fixed locus of apparent singularities: The total weight case

-with $a_0\neq 0$.
-Writing down the consecutive terms of the expansion $w_1$ substituted into (\ref{eq}) the lemma follows. \end{proof} We can now write down explicitly conditions (\ref{condcj}).
+We can now write down explicitly conditions (\ref{condcj}).
 Indeed, as we have already seen, the coefficients $G_0,\ldots,G_{2n-3}$ are uniquely determined, hence so is $G^{q_j}_1$.
 On the other hand, by (\ref{condpj}) we have $H^{q_j}_1=p_j$.
 Hence, by the lemma we see that (\ref{condcj}) can be rewritten as

 Now, just as above we have

 Comparing the last two formulae, we see that (\ref{condcj}) is equivalent to

 for some $\delta_j\neq 0$ and $\epsilon_j\in\C$ only depending on $P,Q,j$.
 Now, the matrix of the system formed by the linear equation